 An agency is required by NDCC Section 28-32-10 to prepare a full notice and an abbreviated notice of rulemaking.
 The full notice must include a specific explanation of the proposed rule, include a determination of whether the proposed rule is expected to have an impact on the regulated community in excess of \$50,000, identify at least one location where interested parties may review the text of the proposed rule, provide the address to which written comments concerning the proposed rule may be sent, provide the deadline for submission of written comments, provide a copy of a telephone number at which a copy of the rules and regulatory analysis may be requested, and provide the time and place set for oral hearing.
+House Bill No. 1024 (2013) added a requirement the full notice must include the bill number and subject matter of any legislation from the most recent legislative session which is being implemented by the proposed rule change.
 The full notice must be filed with the Legislative Council.
+A copy of the full notice must be mailed or emailed by the agency to each legislator who sponsored or cosponsored a bill being implemented by the proposed rules.